1 888 370 6765

 Kyoto

-We continue our encounter with Kyoto today, first at the important Fushimi Inari shrine, with its trails straddled by some 1,000 red torii gates; Sanjyusangendo Hall (c.
-1266), an important Buddhist temple housing 1,000 statues of the Thousand-Armed Kannon deity; and Nishiki Market, “Kyoto’s Kitchen” of restaurants, stores, and stalls selling everything food-related.
+We continue our encounter with Kyoto today.
+On tap: the important Fushimi Inari shrine, with its trails straddled by some 1,000 red torii gates and Sanjyusangendo Hall (c.
+1266), an important Buddhist temple housing 1,000 statues of the Thousand-Armed Kannon deity.
 Then this afternoon is at leisure; tonight we toast our Japan adventure at a farewell dinner at a local restaurant.
+Bonus:

-We continue our encounter with Kyoto today, first at the important Fushimi Inari shrine, with its trails straddled by some 1,000 red torii gates; Sanjyusangendo Hall (c.
-1266), an important Buddhist temple housing 1,000 statues of the Thousand-Armed Kannon deity; and Nishiki Market, “Kyoto’s Kitchen” of restaurants, stores, and stalls selling everything food-related.
+We continue our encounter with Kyoto today.
+On tap: the important Fushimi Inari shrine, with its trails straddled by some 1,000 red torii gates and Sanjyusangendo Hall (c.
+1266), an important Buddhist temple housing 1,000 statues of the Thousand-Armed Kannon deity.
 Then this afternoon is at leisure; tonight we toast our Japan adventure at a farewell dinner at a local restaurant.
+Bonus:

 13